bwhyte21/ProjectVidly/README.md

 # ProjectVidly

-* A secure video rental application created to using ASP.NET MVC 5.
+* A secure video rental application created using ASP.NET MVC 5.

 This project:
 * [x] Was implemented using CRUD operations